Harvey Guzzini Moana Table Lamp

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
-Preferably a white/opaque or frosted normal size bulb.
+But preferably a white/opaque or frosted normal size bulb.

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Also made as a floor lamp and a pendant light.
+Other versions: The Harvey Guzzini Moana table lamp was also made as a floor lamp and a pendant lamp.

 Luigi Massoni was born in Milan, Italy on January 22nd 1930 and was a architect and designer.
 For some thirty years, he has also worked as a freelance journalist and editor.
 He lived in Recanati, near Milan where he died in 2013.